Adit – An entrance to a mine, generally a horizontal tunnel.

 Chopping – The rock that appears on the surface indicating the presence of a lode.

-Claim – A piece of land 25 to 300 feet wide and 1,500 feet long, which the government sells to the man who finds mineral within its limits.
+Claim – A piece of land 25 to 300 feet wide and 1,500 feet long, which the government sells to the man who finds minerals within its limits.

 Conglomerate – Pudding stones, composed of gravel and pebble cemented together.

-Contact – A touching, meeting or junction of two different kinds of rock, a porphyry and slate.
+Contact – A touching, meeting, or junction of two different kinds of rock, porphyry, and slate.